 I obtained my Master's degree in 2018 from School of Psychology, South China Normal University (SCNU).
 My previous research direction was applications of DTI technique on studies of affective disorders and world class gymnasts.
 I am currently doing PhD in Dr. Lorina Naci’s lab in Trinity College Dublin.
 My PhD project is mainly about healthy and pathological ageing (i.e. Alzheimer's Disease).
 I am very interested in how brain and cognition change and interact with each other during these two processes.
 The methodology involved includes regular MRI scan and a battery of cognitive tests.
 Especially, we applied naturalistic stimuli during fMRI scan to explore higher-level cognition, such as executive function and information processing.
 Beyond the daily research, I enjoy a lot reading general fictions and fantasies.

 I completed my master’s degree in South China Normal University in June 2019.
 During master stage, my research focused on detecting the neural mechanism of Parkinson’s disease by using fMRI and DTI techniques.
 I am currently doing PhD in Dr. Naci’s lab.
-My PhD project will be exploring the neural mechanisms of naturalistic attention and finding effective ways to improve attention.
-I am very interested in how our attention system works in natural environment, how our brain balances internal and external attention during naturalistic information processing, and whether naturalistic attention is a unitary phenomenon scaffolded over external and internal attention.
-I hope that my research will contribute to our understanding of attention, and develop strategies to help people improve their attention.
+My PhD project will be exploring the development of conscious awareness in infancy, and the influence of premature birth on it.
+I am very interested in the neonates' capacity for conscious experience, the extent to which neonates can consciously process information about themselves and their environment.
+I am going to investigate whether or not the brain mechanisms of conscious awareness are instated in neonates using neuroimaging techniques.
+I hope that my research will contribute to our understanding of how early consciousness arises in the development of the human infant.

 I completed my undergraduate degree in Psychology in Trinity College Dublin in June 2018.
 As a student I spent some time as a research assistant in Professor Richard Carson’s lab, assisting with projects investigating the connections between motor and cognitive functioning in old age, and the impact of brain stimulation on motor learning.
 My final year project focused on threat interpretation and attention in childhood worry.
 I will be starting my Master in Dr. Naci’s lab in September 2018 – my research will involve using neuroimaging to gain insights into cognitive functioning in patients with disorders of consciousness.
 I also hope to investigate the effect of music therapy in this patient group, and to develop ethical guidelines around the sensitive issues of interpreting and communicating results from these paradigms in a clinical context.
 Broadly, I am interested in improving our understanding of the brain and the mind, and I’m excited to begin exploring these complex questions using novel techniques.